 - Engineering departmental faculty will oversee the selection of all SURE students.

 - Departments will select SURE students by late February 2020.

-- SURE applicants will be notified about their selection status beginning late February to mid March 2018.
+- SURE applicants will be notified about their selection status beginning late February through the end of March 2020.

 - Selected students will participate in a 10 – 12 week full-time summer program as specified by individual departments between the months of May – August 2021.